7thSinScribe/r2000/data/quickstart.md

 3. RESOLUTION

-The Gamemaster reveals 3 opposition dice
+The Gamemaster reveals 3 opposition dice, from NPCs or the environment.

-The Gamemaster may challenge your declared values

-If challenged, GM reveals their dice FIRST, then you reveal yours
+GM reveals their dice FIRST, then you reveal yours

-Resolution is based on the actual revealed dice
+Resolution is based on rankings the revealed dice.

 4. HAND RANKINGS